 Earwigs in a Garden or Home

 Earwigs can sometimes be helpful in a garden.
-They eat annoying pests like aphids and mites and they also eat insect eggs.
+They eat annoying pests like aphids and mites and also eat insect eggs.
 When there are many other insects available for food, earwigs are generally less attracted to plants.

 If tidying a garden doesn't eliminate or significantly decrease an earwig infestation, natural pest control methods could be very helpful.
 Chemical pesticides should really be reserved for very serious and damaging infestations that can't be removed in any other way.
-The toxicity of most pesticides to non-target species - including humans - is worrying.
+The toxicity of most pesticides to non-target species—including humans—is worrying.

-Natural Pest Control For Earwigs - Oil Traps
+Natural Pest Control: Oil Traps

 An empty plastic food container can be used to make an oil trap for earwigs.
-Yogurt, sour cream and cottage cheese containers are all suitable.
+Yogurt, sour cream, and cottage cheese containers are all suitable.
 A metal can may be used instead of a plastic container.

 About an inch of cooking oil should be placed in the container.
 The goal is to get the earwigs to fall into the oil.
 The openings to an insect's breathing tubes are located on the side of its body.
 The oil will block these openings and suffocate the earwigs.
 A liquid with an enticing odour should be added to the oil to attract the earwigs.
 The liquid from canned fish or from canned cat or dog food works well.